GMizuno/EventDriven/README.md

 3 - Since we are working with batch, we can receive a lot of data in the scheduler period, so parts we could need a lot of computation to complete some tasks

+4 - Due to systems being dependent if the first system doesn't finish before the timer, then the second system will be operating with an in complete state.

 ![New architecture](img/new_architecture.png "New architecture")